-When talking about good old traditional Belizean recipes, our traditional Belizean Mayan chocolate has stood the test of time, retaining its splendor at its rawest.
+When talking about good old traditional Belizean recipes, our Belizean Mayan chocolate has stood the test of time.
+It has retained its splendor at its rawest.

 “There’s nothing like the oldschool and that is rightly so for chocolate as well”

-So you’re a chocolate lover you say, but your idea of chocolate is the ubiquitous Nestle Quick, Snickers or kisses, and the like.
-While these are tasty variants of the real deal, a taste of our traditional Belizean Mayan chocolate will bring you to your knees in a chocolate-wasted stupor from which you will not wish to awaken.
+So you’re a chocolate lover you say.
+Yet, your idea of chocolate is the notorious Nestle Quick, Snickers, Kisses, and the like.
+While these are tasty variants of the original, our traditional chocolate will bring you to your knees in a chocolate-wasted daze.
+One which you will not wish to awaken.
 In order to grow a true appreciation for chocolate, you must have indulged in its rawness.
 This excludes the presence of sugars and other additives found in the mass-produced chocolates at your superstore.
-It may take a little getting used to but one thing’s for sure, Authentic traditional Belizean Mayan Chocolate will spark in you a love for chocolate, the lights of which you could never have imagined.
+It may take a little getting used to but one thing’s for sure… Authentic traditional Belizean Mayan Chocolate will spark a love in you, one which you couldn’t have imagine.

 Chocolate’s history in the Ancient Mayan World.

-It all started with the Classic Period Maya (250 – 900 C.E.) who were the first people to ever discover the cacao plant.
+It all started with the Classic Period Maya (250 – 900 C.E.)- the first people to discover the cacao plant.
 Chocolate played an important Religious role in their lives.
-The Maya drank chocolate on special occasions and during religious events where the priest would also present the cacao seeds as an offering to their god.
+The Mayans drank chocolate on special occasions and during religious events.
+In addition, the priest would also present the cacao seeds as an offering to their god.
 It was primarily a beverage for royalty; however, recent findings have encountered traces of chocolate in the potteries of the ordinary Maya households.

 How the rest of the world discovered this royal food drink.

-The Aztecs were known to have taken over a little part of Mesoamerica and traded with the Maya for cacao as well as used the cacao seed as a form of money.
+The Aztecs were said to have taken over a small part of Mesoamerica but traded with the Maya for cacao.
+Later, theys used the cacao seed as a form of money.
 The Europeans first saw chocolate during their conquest of Mexico in 1521. by this time, everyone in the Maya and Aztec worlds was drinking chocolate.
 The Spaniards saw how the Aztecs drank it and readily noted the value of the cacao seed.
 They started shipping cacao seeds to Spain where the chocolate drink became a symbol for Europe’s upper classes for the next 300 years.